smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Menu Pathways

-Main Menu \> Operator replay menu (#4) \> Operator Replay logs (#3) \> Option (#5)
+Main Menu > Operator replay menu (#4) > Operator Replay logs (#3) > Option (#5)

 ###### Fields

-- Script name:                  The name of the Script that was executed at each date and time.
+- **Script name**:                  The name of the Script that was executed at each date and time.
-- Replay job user name:         The name of the IBM i User ID that was specified to run the script.
+- **Replay job user name**:         The name of the IBM i User ID that was specified to run the script.
-- Replay job return code:       The code returned by the script control job.
+- **Replay job return code**:       The code returned by the script control job.
 The interpretation of the code appears to the right of the code in pink text.
-- OPRLOGF10 data member name:   For technical support use, this is the name of the data member that was added to the script log file OPRLOGF10, in which the actual script logging data was stored.
+- **OPRLOGF10 data member name**:   For technical support use, this is the name of the data member that was added to the script log file OPRLOGF10, in which the actual script logging data was stored.
 The member name is comprised of an initial letter "O" followed by digits 2 through 10 of the SAM job name (if OpCon/xps executed the job in normal mode "O") or all 6 digits of the IBM i controlling job (if the job was executed in the debug mode "A").
-- Job date:                     The date when this Script was executed.
+- **Job date**:                     The date when this Script was executed.
-- Job time:                     The time when this Script was executed.
+- **Job time**:                     The time when this Script was executed.
-- IBM i control job name:       The name of the IBM i job that controlled the script execution.
+- **IBM i control job name**:       The name of the IBM i job that controlled the script execution.
-- IBM i control job user:       The name of the IBM i user that controlled the script execution.
+- **IBM i control job user**:       The name of the IBM i user that controlled the script execution.
-- IBM i control job number:     The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).
+- **IBM i control job number**:     The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).

 ###### Functions